fbecart/zinoma/README.md

 `buildy` maintains a list of checksums in a directory named `.buildy` next to the `buildy.yml`.
 This directory should be ignored in version control.

 Once a `target` is built, it will be run.
-The commands in `run` will be executed one after another.
-They can continue running in the background, which is useful for running programs such as a web server.
+The run command can continue running in the background, which is useful for running programs such as a web server.

 Even after everything is built, `buildy` will watch all the paths in the `watch` directories for new changes in the background.
 When any change is detected, those `target`s are rebuilt.
 Children `target`s (those that have a dependency on the rebuilt `target`) will only be rerun if their `watch` files changed as well.

-Whenever a `target` is rebuilt, its `run` commands are rerun as well, terminating any that may still be running.
+Whenever a `target` is rebuilt, its `run` command is rerun as well, terminating any that may still be running.

 ## Usage